Jaganpro/force-code-review-checklists/visualforce.md

 #Readability

- - Code is XML valid and consistently indented
+ - Code is well formed and indented
+ - Tags and attributes use "lowerCamelCase" naming

 #Maintainability